PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-06-20 06:52:45
+Last updated: 2024-06-20 06:54:30
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton